 This realization is only troublesome if your faith is in a book instead of in a person.

 The Bible never claims to be inerrant.
-Even if the Bible is inerrant, we don’t know which version of it that is.13 Rather, the Bible is the inspired writings of dozens of people throughout the ages who wrote down what they believed was true about God that ultimately leads us to the complete revelation of God in Jesus Christ, the Word made flesh (John 1:14).
+Even if the Bible is inerrant (which it isn’t), we don’t know which version of it that is.17 Rather, the Bible is the writings of dozens of people throughout the ages who wrote down what they believed was true about God that ultimately leads us to the complete revelation of God in Jesus Christ, the Word made flesh (John 1:14).
 Jesus is the Word of God and he is inerrant.

 - Chicago Statement on Biblical Inerrancy, Article XII: “We affirm that Scripture in its entirety is inerrant, being free from falsehood, fraud, or deceit.
 We deny that Biblical infallibility and inerrancy are limited to spiritual, religious, or redemptive themes, exclusive of assertions in the fields of history and science.
 We further deny that scientific hypotheses about earth history may properly be used to overturn the teaching of Scripture on creation and the flood.”